 Differences Between a Bass Amp and a Guitar Amp

 The difference between a bass amplifier and a guitar amplifier is in its size, functionality, and power output.
-The Bass amp required more power and designed to focus more on low-end frequencies, whereas the guitar amp put more emphasis on upper mid-range frequencies.
+The Bass amp required more power and was designed to focus more on low-end frequencies, whereas the guitar amp put more emphasis on upper mid-range frequencies.

 1. Difference in Speakers Size